JenWa/changelog-creator/README.md

 then the Changelog will contain the sections `v0.1.0`, `v0.2.0`, `v0.3.0-alpha.1` and `v0.3.0`.

+### --file-name

+Defines the name of your changelog file.
+Default is `Changelog.md`.

 ### --tag-prefix

 Please note that the Changelog can currently only be created, if the tags follow the [semantic versioning specification](https://semver.org/spec/v2.0.0.html).
-The prefix of the tag can be defined via `--tag-prefix=meow-`.
-So having tags like `0.1.0` or `meow-0.1.0` is fine as long as you define it as a prefix in this package.
+The prefix of the tag can be defined via `--tag-prefix=meow`.
+So having tags like `0.1.0` or `meow0.1.0` is fine as long as you define it as a prefix in this package.

 ### --releases-only